amw8/amw8.github.io/index.md

 ## My Students

-If you are interested in joining my group, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLScumyIr4TcAWckM5euUm3s4ss-AivIYRqu-RoMafEZBmWPYlQ/viewform). **I will not respond to emails, only the form**.
+If you are interested in joining my group, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLScumyIr4TcAWckM5euUm3s4ss-AivIYRqu-RoMafEZBmWPYlQ/viewform). **I will not respond to emails, only the form.
+Do not send emails informing me that you submitted the form.
+Do not send emails asking if I saw your submission.
+If you don't hear from me, it means I have decided not to proceed with your application**.
 All students accepted to our MSc program get guaranteed TA funding.
 <div class="compact-list" markdown="1">

 - [Jacob Adkins](https://scholar.google.com/citations?user=MMKl2FwAAAAJ&hl=en) (PhD)